PeterCamilleri/mini_readline/README.md

 #### Notes
 * Since the compatibility mode does not accept an options hash, the only way to affect options in this case is to modify the MiniReadline::BASE_OPTIONS hash.
-* The :term option is the low level console io object used to get data from the user and control what is displayed.
-This gem automatically adapts to the environment and plugs in the needed object.
-This can be overridden where special io needs exist.

 ### Auto-Complete
 The mini readline gem comes with four auto-complete engines.
 These are: